 About the JFK ARC

-The John F. Kennedy Assassination Records Collection (ARC) was established on October 26, 1992 to collect and preserve government and private records on the 1963 assassination of President John F. Kennedy.
+The John F. Kennedy Assassination Records Collection (ARC) was established by the United States Congress in 1992 to collect and preserve government and private records on the 1963 assassination of President John F. Kennedy.

-The ARC was created by the John F. Kennedy Assassination Records Collection Act (ARCA), which gave responsibility for processing and preserving the records to the National Archives and Record Administration (NARA).
-The Collection is now housed at NARA’s College Park facility and includes the files of all government investigations of the assassination, and most of the physical evidence in the case.
+The collection is held by the National Archives and Record Administration (NARA) and includes the files of the government investigations of the assassination and most of the physical evidence in the case.
 NARA currently estimates that the Collection includes over 300,000 records, with approximately 5 million pages.

 About this site